biopython/biopython.github.io/wiki/Phylo.md

 ### Sub-modules

-Within the Phylo.IO module are parsers and writers for specific file formats, conforming to the basic top-level API and sometimes adding additional features.
+Within the Phylo module are parsers and writers for specific file formats, conforming to the basic top-level API and sometimes adding additional features.